-Multi-disciplinary designer and educator creating work that investigates social and cultural systems.
+Multi-disciplinary graphic designer and educator creating work that investigates social and cultural systems.

-I hold an MFA in Visual Communication from Northern Illinois University.
-And, I also hold a BA in History, with a minor in Art-Visual Communication from Northern Illinois University.
+I hold a Master of Fine Arts, M.F.A., in Visual Communication from Northern Illinois University.
+I hold a Bachelor of Arts, B.A., in History with a minor in Studio Art from Northern Illinois University.